gravitational/teleport/docs/architecture.md

 ### Storage Backends

 The persistent state of a Teleport cluster is stored by the auth server.
-There are three kinds of data an auth server stores:
+There are three kinds of data the auth server stores:

 * **Key storage**.
 As described above, a Teleport cluster is a set of machines whose public keys are signed by the same certificate authority (CA), with the auth server acting as the CA of a cluster.
   The auth server stores its own keys in a key storage.
 Currently there are two storage backends for keys: [BoldDB](https://github.com/boltdb/bolt) for single-node auth server, and [etcd](https://github.com/coreos/etcd) for HA configurations.
 Implementing another key storage